mmccaff/Starred/README.md

 ### powdahound/twisted

-Git mirror of Twisted.
-Automatically updated every 15 minutes.
-To contribute to Twisted, please see: http://twistedmatrix.com/trac/wiki/BasicGuideToContributingCode
+Unofficial git mirror of Twisted which is NO LONGER UPDATED as of January, 2015.
+Please use the official http://github.com/twisted/twisted repo instead.

 - URL: <https://github.com/powdahound/twisted>

 - Site: <http://twistedmatrix.com>

-- Pushed at: _Nov 26, 2014 9:30PM (UTC)_
+- Pushed at: _Jan 9, 2015 9:45AM (UTC)_

 ### bottlepy/bottle